-Novartis Novartis on its first ever ‘telehealth’ project relating to the development of a new internet-enabled device for the treatment of patients.
+A multinational pharmaceutical corporation on its first ever ‘telehealth’ project relating to the development of a new internet-enabled device for the treatment of patients.

-BNP Paribas Fortis on the financing of the public takeover bid by TVH Group of the UK listed Lavendon Group, which is one of the largest public take-over bids launched by a Belgian family-owned business.
+A subsidiary of a global financial institution on the financing of the public takeover bid by TVH Group of the UK listed Lavendon Group, which is one of the largest public take-over bids launched by a Belgian family-owned business.

-Goldman Sachs on the refinancing of Group Bernaerts holding office buildings and logistic facilities in Mechelen and Antwerp.
+A multinational financial institution on the refinancing of Group Bernaerts holding office buildings and logistic facilities in Mechelen and Antwerp.